jvolheim/Projects/Robotics /Orientation Tracking/Readme.md

 # Orientation Tracking
 ## Overview

-This repository contains focuses on Orientation tracking based on IMU measurements with optimization of quaternions and gradient decent.
+This repository focuses on Orientation tracking based on IMU measurements with optimization of quaternions and gradient decent.
 It will go on to show how accurate these tracking estimates are by creating a panoramic image using images taken from the IMU body frame while rotating.
 The method discussed in this project can be adapted for environment mapping and live orientation estimations of a moving ridged body.